Retirement Services Program

 - Mandatory Survivor Benefit Plan (SBP) Counseling-Every active duty Soldier and Spouse (if Soldier elects less than the maximum Spouse SBP coverage allowed by law) must receive counseling by a qualified SBP Counselor on available SBP options and the potential effects of participating or not participating in each of these options after the retirement application is submitted and at least 60 days before the official retirement date.
 Click here to read the pre-retirement Counseling Guide.

 - Mandatory SBP Election-Active duty Soldiers should complete their SBP election no later than 60 days before their retirement.
 If the Soldier is married, the Spouse is notified of the Soldier's election when the Soldier elects less than the maximum Spouse SBP coverage allowed by the law.
-The Spouse must provide written concurrence with the election when the Soldier elects less than the maximum Spouse SBP coverage allowed by the law.
+The Spouse must provide written notarized concurrence with the election when the Soldier elects less than the maximum Spouse SBP coverage allowed by the law.
+Without the spouse's written notarized concurrence prior to date retired, the Soldier will receive the maximum level of coverage allowable under the law.

-- Special provisions will be made for medically retiring Soldiers who are so severely wounded/injured that neither the Soldier or a Family member are able to attend a pre-retirement/SBP briefing.
-Such special briefings will be conducted no later than the start of the Physical Evaluation Board (PEB) process.
+- Special provisions will be made for medically retiring Soldiers who are so severely wounded/injured that neither the Soldier nor a Family member are able to attend a pre-retirement/SBP briefing.
+Such special briefings should be conducted no later than the start of the Physical Evaluation Board (PEB) process.

 Pre-retirement briefing policy